 Bubble and squeak are also known as bubble or fry.
 In Ireland, colcannon is made from mashed potatoes, cabbage or kale, and onion and is very similar to bubble and squeak, as is rumbledethumps in Scotland.

 - 6 tablespoons butter, unsalted

 - Any leftover vegetables, cabbage, swede, carrots, peas, Brussels Sprouts, finely chopped

 - Salt and freshly ground black pepper to taste

-- In a large frying pan melt the butter (you can also use vegetable oil, but we find butter tastes best), make sure it doesn't brown.
+In a large frying pan melt the butter (you can also use vegetable oil, but butter tastes better), make sure it doesn't brown.
 Add the finely chopped onion and fry gently for about 3 minutes, or until soft and translucent.

-- Finally, when the mixture is heated right through, do one long final press.
-Press the potato mixture onto the base of the pan with a spatula and leave to cook for 1 min.
+Finally, when the mixture is heated right through, give the vegetables one long final press onto the base of the pan with a spatula and leave to cook for 1 min.
 Flip over and repeat.

-- Serve as mentioned above with either a fried or poached egg on top, the bacon pieces, or any leftover roast reheated thoroughly.
+Serve as mentioned above with either a fried or poached egg on top, bacon pieces or ham pieces, or any leftover roast mixed in and reheated thoroughly.